< Terug naar resultaten

 • 15

-If you are travelling on the group flight we will have a morning transfer to the airport for the daytime flight to London.
+Today is the end of your journey.
+If you are travelling on the group flight we will have a morning transfer to the airport for the daytime international flight.
 The arrangements for those not flying with the group ends after breakfast.
+If you would like to continue the adventure with our post-trip extension to the Maldives or a beach stay in Ahangama, speak to your sales representative.

 Naar boven